- The error code 0x80073cf9 is one of the many issues associated with the Store but not one to avoid easily.

-- Open the partition where you have Windows 10 installed.
+- Open the File Explorer, click on This PC, and select the partition where you have Windows 10 installed.

-- In the Windows folder, check and see if you have another folder by the name of AUInstallAgent.
+- Check the Windows folder and see if you have another folder named AUInstallAgent.

-Note: If you don’t have the AUInstallAgent folder, you need to right-click in the Windows directory and create a new folder with that name.
+- If you don’t have the AUInstallAgent folder, you need to right-click the Windows directory and create a new folder with that name.

 6. Disable your antivirus

-If you have an antivirus, you will need to disable it and check your apps if they install correctly afterward.
+If you have an antivirus, you need to disable it and check if your apps install correctly afterward.

-If they install correctly, then it is an issue related to your antivirus as it blocks the app installation process.
+If they install correctly, it is an issue related to your antivirus, as it blocks the app installation process.